Chavetoni/Component-generator-assistant/README.md

 **Predefined Component Patterns**: The application recognizes specific keywords and generates a curated set of components (login forms, profile cards, button groups, etc.).
 I chose this to demonstrates the core concept of the workflow without creating too much complexity.

-## What You Would Improve or Add with More Time
+## Things To Improve or Add with More Time

 With more time, I would focus on enhancing the intelligence and expanding the capabilities to make it a truly a agentic development asistant.